nwjs/chromium.src/styleguide/c++/c++.md

     [PRESUBMIT.py](https://chromium.googlesource.com/chromium/src/+/main/PRESUBMIT.py).
     `ForTesting` is the conventional suffix although similar patterns, such as `ForTest`, are also accepted.
 These suffixes are checked at presubmit time to ensure the functions are called only by test files.
+In the rare case of adding a test-only code path to an area where a testing suffix is not possible, CHECK_IS_TEST() may be appropriate.
   * Classes used only for testing should be in a GN build target that is marked `testonly=true`.
 Tests can depend on such targets, but production code can not.